kahrvba/Ahmed-Mohammed-otsimo-internship-task-2024./Readme.md

  implement a REST API for a interacting with a menu of a restaurant.
 The menu is given to you as a JSON file which you will parse and perform operations on.
 The required features will be listed below.

+ # Overview
+This Python script implements an HTTP server using the http.server module.
+The server provides endpoints to manage and query meal data from a JSON file.
+The server can:

+List meals with optional sorting and filtering.
+Retrieve detailed information about a specific meal.
+Search meals by name.
+Calculate the price and quality score of a meal based on ingredient qualities.
+Find the highest quality meal within a specified budget.
+Select a random meal based on a given budget.

+# Prerequisites
+Ensure you have the following:
+Python 3.x installed on your system.
+A JSON file (DATASET.json) containing meal and ingredient data.
+Setup Instructions
+Install Python 3.x: If you haven't installed Python, download and install it from Python's official website.

+Prepare the JSON file: Ensure DATASET.json is properly formatted and contains the required data.
+Place this file at C:\Users\User\OneDrive\Desktop\otsimo\DATASET.json.

+# Run the Server:

+Save the provided code into a Python file, e.g., server.py.
+Open a command prompt or terminal.
+Navigate to the directory containing server.py.
+Execute the command: python server.py.
+The server will start and listen on port 8080.
  # Description

 **restaurant declares that differing quality of ingredients are used in their meals.**